José Antonio Páez Municipality

 José Antonio Páez is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in southwestern Yaracuy, occupying an area of 135 km ² with a population of 15,101 inhabitants in 2001.
-The capital lies at Sabana de Parra.
-It was named after José Antonio Páez.
+The municipality is located in southwestern Yaracuy, occupying an area of 135 km² with a population of 20,401 inhabitants in 2011.
+The municipal seat is in Sabana de Parra.
+The municipality was named in honour of Venezuelan politician and military officer José Antonio Páez.